 Outside the working world, those most prone to burnout are caregivers.
-Caregivers are unpaid workers who devote themselves to the care a chronically ill or disabled person.
+Caregivers are unpaid workers who devote themselves to the care of a chronically ill or disabled person.
 The constant stress of caregiving can lead to burnout and damage both physical and mental help.
 If you are helping your family member or friend through treatment, you are a caregiver.
 This may mean helping with daily activities such as going to the doctor or making meals.
 It could also mean coordinating services and care.
 Or it may be giving emotional and spiritual support.

-We define caregiver as the person who most often helps the person and is not paid to do so.
+We define a caregiver as the person who most often helps the person and is not paid to do so.
 Professional care providers are paid to give care.
-They tend to have more limited roles, and are not discussed in detail here.
+They tend to have more limited roles and are not discussed in detail here.
 Caregivers may be partners, family members, or close friends.
 Most often, they’re not trained for the caregiver job.
 Many times, they’re the lifeline of the person who is ill.

 Caregivers have many roles.
 These roles change as the patient’s needs change during and after treatment.
 Today a lot of care is done in outpatient treatment centers and doctors’ offices.
 This means that sicker people are being cared for at home.

 As a caregiver, you have a huge influence – both positive and negative – on how the cancer patient deals with their illness.
 Your encouragement can help the patient stick with a demanding treatment plan and take other steps to get well, like eating healthy meals or getting enough rest.